GitFocusOfficial/fcc-catphotoapp/README.md

 You can link to another page with the anchor (a) element.

-Here is an example linking to [freeCodeCamp] (https://www.freecodecamp.org:)
+Here is an example linking to https://www.freecodecamp.org:

 Example Code